Byculla railway station

 Byculla (station code: BY) is railway station on the Central line of the Mumbai Suburban Railway.
 It is located in the neighbourhood of Byculla.

 The station is a Grade-I heritage structure.
 The other 4 railway stations on Mumbai's heritage list include Chhatrapati Shivaji Maharaj Terminus, Western Railways Headquarters Building (Churchgate), Bandra railway station and Reay Road railway station.

 History

 Byculla was one of the original stations when the Bombay–Thane railway was inaugurated in April 1853.
 It had been built as a wooden structure the year before, but was rebuilt in 1857 as a stone structure.
 It took on its current form in June 1891.

-The first locomotive was brought to Mumbai in 1852 through street of Byculla and around 200 laborers pulled it.
-This Locomotive, named Lord Falkland (after Bombay's then governor) was stationed on a grove near Byculla bought by the GIPR from a landlord, William Phipps, at a cost of ₹4000.
-The engine was used for shunting operations, and had its first run on 18 February 1852, from Byculla to Parel.
+The new station (current) was opened on 1 July 1892.